-The Master of Interior Design program is a rigorous, one-year post-professional program designed to prepare future leaders and changemakers to take on growing industry demands.
+The Master of Interior Design (MID) program is a rigorous, one-year post-professional program designed to prepare future leaders and changemakers to take on growing industry demands.
 As a student in the program, you'll gain a deep understanding of how interior design impacts society and delve into cutting-edge concepts such as design thinking models, emerging technology, and new approaches to sustainability.
 Whether your goal is to pursue academia or break new ground as a designer, this program will give you the tools and expertise you need to succeed.

 Master of Interior Design